siffletdata/terraform-provider-sifflet/docs/resources/source_v2.md

 subcategory: ""
 description: |-
   A Sifflet source.
 A source is any system that's monitored by Sifflet.
   The sifflet_source_v2 resource will create a source including all assets associated with that source, and discovery on future assets will be enabled.
+Configuration for this is only possible through the UI at the moment, and will be added later to the terraform provider.
   ~> Consider adding a lifecycle { prevent_destroy = true } to sifflet_source_v2 resources once they are correctly configured.
 Deleting a source deletes all associated data, including monitors on that source.
+  ~> When migrating from sifflet_source to sifflet_source_v2, keep in mind that multiple sifflet_source resources can correspond to a single sifflet_source_v2 resource.
+As such, we recommend removing the sifflet_source resources from your state, and importing the sifflet_source_v2 resources, by looking up their ID in the UI.
 ---

 # sifflet_source_v2 (Resource)

 A Sifflet source.
 A source is any system that's monitored by Sifflet.

 The sifflet_source_v2 resource will create a source including all assets associated with that source, and discovery on future assets will be enabled.
+Configuration for this is only possible through the UI at the moment, and will be added later to the terraform provider.

 ~> Consider adding a `lifecycle { prevent_destroy = true }` to `sifflet_source_v2` resources once they are correctly configured.
 Deleting a source deletes all associated data, including monitors on that source.

+~> When migrating from sifflet_source to sifflet_source_v2, keep in mind that multiple sifflet_source resources can correspond to a single sifflet_source_v2 resource.
+As such, we recommend removing the sifflet_source resources from your state, and importing the sifflet_source_v2 resources, by looking up their ID in the UI.

 ## Example Usage